sawyersteven/SelfishClass/README.md

 ##### Why not attrs?

 Attrs does a lot of things very well.
-SelfishClass does few things very well.
+SelfishClass does a few things very well.
 Rarely do I need all of Attr's funcionality.
 Attrs weighs in at ~100kb.
 SelfishClass is less than 1kb.
 In the words of the great philopsher Kevin Malone, `Me think, why waste time say lot word, when few word do trick.`

 ##### Why not dataclasses?
 Dataclasses requires python 3.7, which may not be an option in some environments.
 Dataclasses require re-defining `__init__` methods as `__post_init__`, which can feel unintuitive and may require rewriting your classes.
 SelfishClass only requires that you insert the decorator.